Get E-Book

 Inheritance and Isolation

-The same copy rule applies when your program starts another process.
-By default, child_process.spawn() passes the current process.env to the child, again as a copy.
-You can override that environment with the env option:
+The same copy rule applies when your Node process starts another process.
+By default, child_process.spawn() passes the current process.env to the child.
+You can override or extend it with the env option -

 const { spawn } = require('node:child_process');